Ragura/dinkcreference/docs/guide/scripts.md

 ::: tip

 Note that the below list is accurate to Dink Smallwood 1.08.
-There are some differences in FreeDink 109.6.
+There are some differences in FreeDink 109.6 and DinkHD.

 The main alphabetical (A-Z) keys should all be the same as the below list, but some other keys such as the numpad keys and `F#` keys differ in their script name.